 * Answers to Supplemental Questions are not a substitute for providing all relevant information within the body of your application.
 To receive credit for the supplemental questions, you must provide supporting information within the "Work Experience" section of the application, to support your answers.

 * If multiple applications are submitted to an individual posting, only the most recent application received prior to the closing date will be accepted.
-Applications must be submitted by 11:59pm prior to the closing date.
+Applications must be submitted by 11:59 PM on the closing date.

 * Due to the volume of applications received, we are unable to provide information regarding the status of your application over the phone.
 To check the status of your application, please log in to your account.
 Upon the closing date, applications are "Under Review" and will be screened by Human Resources for the qualified applicants.
 The hiring process may take several weeks.